ccancellieri/ckanext-jsonschema/README.rst

 /jsonschema/importer

+Login is required to use this functionality.

-Can be used to import an existing iso19139 xml into iso:
+It is used to import an existing iso19139 package into CKAN.
-(select source iso19139 format xml)
+The package is internally represented as an iso (a custom profile) When importing, select iso19139 as source type; also select the correct source format and the organization where to create the package.
+The only operation supported is "package_create".

+When the operation is successfully, a detailed json of the imported package is returned; otherwise the return payload is a json with the error that causated the failure.

 GET:
 /jsonschema/{body|type|version|opt}/{DATASET_ID}[/RESOURCE_ID]